Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJobStatistics.md

 ## SYNTAX

 ```
-Get-AzureBatchJobStatistics -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>]
+Get-AzBatchJobStatistics -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureBatchJobStatistics** cmdlet gets lifetime summary statistics for all of the jobs in an Azure Batch account.
+The **Get-AzBatchJobStatistics** cmdlet gets lifetime summary statistics for all of the jobs in an Azure Batch account.
 Statistics are aggregated across all jobs that have ever existed in the account, from account creation to the last update time of the statistics.

 ## EXAMPLES

 ### Example 1: Get summary statistics for all jobs
 ```
-PS C:\>Get-AzureBatchJobStatistics -BatchContext $Context
+PS C:\>Get-AzBatchJobStatistics -BatchContext $Context
 FailedTaskCount    : 330
 KernelCpuTime      : 00:24:31.8440000
 LastUpdateTime     : 5/16/2016 6:00:00 PM